-Section 2.
-Prohibited Conduct
+Section 2: Prohibited Conduct

-Abuse, neglect and exploitation of disabled adults, elder persons and residents is reprehensible and tragic.
-Abuse, neglect or exploitation by church personnel will not be tolerated.
-All church personnel are required to observe appropriate boundaries and behavior, which will avoid the occurrence of abuse, neglect and exploitation of disabled adults, elder persons and residents.
+Abuse, Neglect and Exploitation of Disabled Adults, Elder Persons, and Residents is reprehensible and tragic.
+Abuse, Neglect, or Exploitation by Church Personnel will not be tolerated.
+All Church Personnel are required to observe appropriate boundaries and behavior, which will avoid the occurrence of Abuse, Neglect and Exploitation of Disabled Adults, Elder Persons, and Residents.

-Section 3: Service Application Forms for Employees and Volunteer
+Section 3: Service Application Forms for Employees and Volunteers

-- 3.1 An application, in a form promulgated, or approved in writing, by the archbishop or his designee ("Service Application") must be completed by each applicant for any paid position in the archdiocese and also by any volunteer who has regular contact with disabled adults, elder persons or residents.
-All completed "Service Applications" must be kept as part of the parish/agency/long-term care facility personnel/volunteer files. - 3.2 Each applicant for any position in the archdiocese and each volunteer who has regular contact with disabled adults, elder persons or residents must, as a condition of employment, ministry or service to the archdiocese, consent to a
+3.1 An application, in a form promulgated, or approved in writing, by the Archbishop ("Service Application") must be completed by each applicant for any paid position in the Archdiocese and also by any Volunteer who has regular contact with Disabled Adults, Elder Persons, or Residents.
+All completed "Service Applications" must be kept as part of the parish/agency/long-term care facility personnel files.

-"background check."
-The "background check" will be completed in accordance with the requirements of the "Background Investigation" consent form.
-The pastor or his designee shall be responsible for reviewing the information thus acquired to determine that there is nothing present which would indicate the person is unfit for the employment, ministry or service for which he or she has applied.

-A copy of the employee "Service Application," including the "background check," and other form on file shall be sent to the archdiocesan Office of Human Resources for the archdiocese.
-A copy of the volunteer "Service Application," including the background check, and other forms on file is kept on file at the location.
-Upon termination of employment, ministry or service, a copy of the complete parish/agency/long-term care facility personnel file is to be kept at the location.
+- 3.2 Each applicant for any position in the Archdiocese and each Volunteer who has regular contact with Disabled Adults, Elder Persons, or Residents must, as a condition of employment, ministry or service to the Archdiocese, consent to a "Background Check."
+The "Background Check" will be completed in accordance with the requirements of the "Background Investigation" consent form.
+The pastor or administrator shall be responsible for reviewing the information thus acquired to determine that there is nothing present which would indicate the person is unfit for the employment, ministry or service for which he or she has applied. - 3.3 A copy of the "Service Application," including the "Background Check," and other form on file shall be sent to the Archdiocesan Human Resources Office for the Archdiocesa.
+Upon termination of employment, ministry or service, a copy of the complete parish/agency/long-term care facility personnel file is to be sent to the Archdiocesan Human Resources Office.

-Section 4.
-Service Application Forms for Clergy and Religious
+Section 4: Service Application Forms for Clergy and Religious

-- 4.1 All superiors of religious institutions or orders proposing individuals for ministry or residence in archdiocesan parishes or institutions, as well as those simply requesting priestly faculties in the archdiocese, are required to state clearly in writing that there is no known history which would render the individual being proposed unsuitable to work with disabled adults, elder persons or residents, including, but not limited to, any past allegation of abuse, neglect or exploitation. - 4.2 Clergy, religious or seminarians seeking assignment to perform ministry within the Archdiocese of Atlanta must, before beginning the assignment, have on file with the archdiocese a letter of suitability along with the appropriate permissions for ministry to be performed in the Archdiocese of Atlanta. - 4.3 Clergy, religious or seminarians seeking assignment to perform ministry for fourteen (14) consecutive days or more must be safe environment compliant per the policies of the Archdiocese of Atlanta before such assignment is made. - No pastor, parochial vicar, religious or director of any archdiocesan institution or facility is permitted to grant residence, or full-time, part-time or regular weekend ministry to any priest, religious or layperson without prior approval from the archbishop. - Before any clergy or religious is proposed to another diocese for assignment, transfer or residence, the archbishop will provide a letter of suitability to the local ordinary of the new residence.
+- 4.1 All superiors of religious institutions or orders proposing individuals for ministry or residence in Archdiocesan parishes or institutions, as well as those simply requesting priestly faculties in the Archdiocese, are required to state clearly in writing that there is no known history which would render the individual being proposed unsuitable to work with Disabled Adults, Elder Persons, or Residents, including, but not limited to, any past allegation of Abuse, Neglect, or Exploitation.
+This may be done through the use of form "Statement of the Religious Superior." - 4.2 Clergy, religious or seminarians seeking assignment to perform ministry within the Archdiocese of Atlanta must, before beginning the assignment, have on file with the Archdiocese the "Application by a priest for service in the Archdiocese of Atlanta." - 4.3 Clergy, religious or seminarians seeking assignment to perform ministry for six (6) consecutive days or more must complete the form, "Application for Assignment," and as a condition of assignment must consent to a "Background Check," which will be performed by the Archdiocese, before such assignment is made. - 4.4 No pastor, parochial vicar, religious or director of any Archdiocesan institution or facility is permitted to grant residence, or full-time, part-time or regular weekend ministry to any priest, religious or layperson without prior approval from the Archbishop. - 4.5 Before any clergy or religious is proposed to another diocese for assignment, transfer, or residence, the Archbishop will make notification, similar in nature to the "Statement of Religious Superior," to the local ordinary of the new residence.

-Section 5.
-Reporting Requirement
+Section 5: Reporting Requirements